A Whole New Adventure With Baby Number Two

 The rest was pretty standard; I pushed and pushed until the baby showed up.
 It hurt.
 A lot.
 The doctors were surprised the baby actually came out facing up (which is uncommon) but she was healthy and happy.
 I spent the next hour getting stitched back up because not only had I torn, but they had preformed an episiotomy to hurry the baby up because the umbilical cord was wrapped around her neck.
 (I’m really glad they kept that info from me until she was born; I would have completely freaked out).

 So the baby was here and I could celebrate not being pregnant anymore.
 Yay!
-It took me about a month before I could comfortable sit anywhere due to the episiotomy pain, so that sucked; but the new baby (who we named Freya) is lovely.
-I cut meat out of my diet again, mostly because I no longer needed the extra iron, but also because of the tear and episiotomy, I needed to reduce inflammation, and sticking to mostly eating whole grains, nuts, seeds, fruit, and vegetables would help me do that.
+It took me about a month before I could comfortable sit anywhere due to the episiotomy pain, so that sucked; but baby number two (who we named Freya) is lovely.
+I cut meat out of my diet again, mostly because I no longer needed the extra iron, but also because of the tear and episiotomy.
+I needed to reduce inflammation and sticking to mostly eating whole grains, nuts, seeds, fruit, and vegetables would help me do that.
 My energy levels also went completely back to normal a few days after the birth.

-Overall, the pregnancy was awful, the birth was horribly painful, and the aftermath of trying to heal without any sleep, nurse with sore nipples and a low milk supply, and take care of a toddler at the same time… was all pretty terrible.
+Overall, the pregnancy was awful.
+The birth was horribly painful, and the aftermath of trying to heal without any sleep, nurse with sore nipples and take care of a toddler at the same time was all pretty terrible.
 My first pregnancy was rough but this one (and the birth) was so much worse.
 I’m astounded there are over seven billion people on the planet when the process of making humans sucks so much.
 But I guess babies are pretty adorable…